chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 Through my research, one thing I'm sure of is that Tesla certainly has and is continuing to disrupt the automotive industry.
 We are living in a special time in history.
 The last time the automotive industry was disrupted like this was in 1908 when the Model T was released.

-# Signposting the Analysis
+# Why am I reading this?

 This post will be a holistic overview.
 This analysis has an outlook of about 10 to 20 years of the EV industry and Tesla.
 Warning this post is long.
 Unlike other posts out there, this isn't about scaring people or clickbait.
 It's an attempt at a thoughtful analysis focused on fact.

-This post is a "living" document and can and will be updated over time.
+This post is a "living" document and may be updated over time.

-The post is organized in order of what I consider the most fundamental questions.
-Will the EV market supersede the ICE market?
-Will Tesla's products be more competitive than the competition?
+So what will be talking about today?
+First some thoughts on the stock markets and how to think about them.
+Then we will delve into whether the EV market will supersede the ICE market?
+Will Tesla's vehicles be more competitive than competing EV's?
 Is Tesla's balance sheet sufficient to make it to the long term?

-I first heard about Elon Musk circa 2008.
-My cousin was telling me how there's a private space company led by a guy named Elon Musk.
-It seemed so absurd - how could a private company afford to be launching rockets?
-Only the government could manage to do something like that.
-Soon after I ended up reading about Elon Musk.
-Ever since then I've been an avid listener of his ideas and goals.
-I believe after studying him for this long I've gained a sense of his psychology and what motivates him.

 # Truthfulness & Biases